igromanvTV/rbxWsocket/README.md

 ---
 ## **Why im share it**
-this lib not working in TLS mode.
+this lib not working in TLS mode (idk why).
 Acevincente should fix it :)